Stevecmd/Cruddur-social/journal/week0.md

 gp env AWS_ACCOUNT_ID="XXXXXXXXXXX"
 ```

-Store the variable in the budget creation code:
+Then, include the variable in the budget creation code:

 ```
 aws budgets create-budget \